-Course Name CYTOLOGY AND HISTOLOGY Course Code BSCHZOOC202 Course Type Core Theory : 10 marks Course Details CC-4 CA (Continuous Assessment) Practical : 30 marks Course Details CC-4 Theory : 40 marks ESE (End Semester Examination) Practical : 20 marks Credits Theory 4 + Practical 2 = Total 6 credits About the course : About the course : - - nd function.
-It also gives an account of the complex regulatory mechanisms that c ontrol cell function.
-Learning outcomes : After successfully completing this course, the students will be able to: Understand the functioning of nucleus and extra nuclear organelles and understand the intricate cellular mechanism involved.
-Acquire the detailed knowledge of different pathways related to cell signaling and apoptosis thus enabling them to understand the anomalies in cancer.
-Develop an understanding how cells work in healthy and diseased states and to give a 'health forecast' by analyzing the genetic database and cell information.
-3 avenues of joining research in areas such as genetic engineering of cells, cloning, vaccines development, human fertility programme, ertility programme, organ transplant, etc. ues are pro es are produced from cells in a normal course and about any malfunctioning which may lead to benign or malignant tumor.
+The course provides a detailed insight into basic concepts of cellular structure and function.
+It also gives an account of the complex regulatory mechanisms that control cell function.

+After successfully completing this course, the students will be able to:

+- > Understand the functioning of nucleus and extra nuclear organelles and understand the intricate cellular mechanisms involved. - > Acquire the detailed knowledge of different pathways related to cell signalling and apoptosis thus enabling them to understand the anomalies in cancer. - > Develop an understanding how cells work in healthy and diseased states and to give a 'health forecast' by analyzing the genetic database and cell information. - > Get new avenues of joining research in areas such as genetic engineering of cells, cloning, vaccines development, human fertility programme, organ transplant, etc. - > Understand how tissues are produced from cells in a normal course and about any malfunctioning which may lead to benign or malignant tumor.

-UNIT I: The structure and organelles of prokaryotic and eukaryotic cells (13 Lectures)
+UNIT I: The structure and organelles of prokaryotic and eukaryotic cells

 - 1. Cell biology, its scope in modern perspective. - 2.
 Cell theory and its modern version and interpretation. - 3.
 General structure of prokaryotes, bacteria, archaea and eukaryotes. - 4.
 Extra-nuclear cell organelles: Ultrastructure and functions of Endoplasmic reticulum, Ribosome, Golgi apparatus, Lysosome, Peroxisomes. - 5.
 Semi-autonomous organalle: Mitochondria: Origin, structure, composition, and function. - 6.
-Cytoskeleton : Composition, assembly and functions; Microtubules, Intermediate Filament and microfilaments; MT vs Actin filament ; Cytoskeletal organization-centrosome cycle. - 7.
-Nucleus: size, shape, structure and functions of interphase nucleus ; Ultrastructure of nuclear membrane and pore complex ; Nucleolus: general organization.
+Cytoskeleton: Composition, assembly and functions; Microtubules, Intermediate Filament and microfilaments; MT vs Actin filament; Cytoskeletal organization-centrosome cycle. - 7.
+Nucleus: size, shape, structure and functions of interphase nucleus; Ultrastructure of nuclear membrane and pore complex; Nucleolus: general organization.

-UNIT II: Cell membrane and transport mechanism (12 Lectures)
+UNIT II: Cell membrane and transport mechanism

 - 1. Cell membrane organization: origin, structure, composition, models and function. - 2.
-Fluid mosaic model : Architecture and significance; Lipid Composition, inner and outer leaflets ; Structure and functions of membrane proteins : Integral, peripheral and lipid-anchored membrane proteins. - 3.
-Cell junction : Junctional complexes, microvilli, desmosomes and plasmodesmata. - 4.
-Transport across membrane : Diffusion and osmosis, Active and passive transport, Endocytosis and exocytosis
+Fluid mosaic model: Architecture and significance; Lipid Composition, inner and outer leaflets; Structure and functions of membrane proteins: Integral, peripheral and lipid-anchored membrane proteins. - 3.
+Cell junction: Junctional complexes, microvilli, desmosomes and plasmodesmata. - 4.
+Transport across membrane: Diffusion and osmosis, Active and passive transport, Endocytosis and exocytosis.

-UNIT III: Cell cycle, cell signalling and cell culturing (12 Lectures)
+UNIT III: Cell cycle, cell signalling and cell culturing

-- 1. Cell cycle : cell division- mitosis and meiosis ; Cell division check points and their regulation ; Mutations in the genes (p53, pRB) that regulate cell cycle and division and their role in causing cancer ; Programmed cell death (Apoptosis). - 2.
+- 1. Cell cycle: cell division- mitosis and meiosis; Cell division check points and their regulation; Mutations in the genes (p53, pRB) that regulate cell cycle and division and their role in causing cancer; Programmed cell death (Apoptosis). - 2.
 Cell signalling through GPCR. - 3.
-Cell culture : Types of cell culture- monolayer and suspension culture ; Basic Types and characteristics of tissue culture media ; Subcellular fractionation by differential centrifugation.
+Cell culture: Types of cell culture- monolayer and suspension culture; Basic Types and characteristics of tissue culture media; Subcellular fractionation by differential centrifugation.

-UNIT IV: Structural and functional significance of animal tissues (15 Lectures)
+UNIT IV: Structural and functional significance of animal tissues

 - 1. Introduction to tissues. - 2.
 Epithelial tissue : Types, structure and characteristics, Surface modifications (cilia, villi, micro-villi) ; Basement membrane: structure and characteristics ; Exocrine and endocrine glands: types and structure. - 3.
-Connective tissue : Structure and function of loose, dense and adipose tissue ; Cartilage and bone: classification, and ultra-structure ; Blood: plasma, blood cells, lymph- their structural and functional details ; Structure and function of spleen. - 4.
-Muscular tissue : ultrastructure of smooth, skeletal and cardiac muscles ; Muscle-tendon attachment. - 5.
-Nervous tissue : Structure and classification of neurons ; Types of supporting (glial) cells and their function ; Types of sensory nerve endings ; Membranes of the brain and spinal cord.
+Connective tissue: Structure and function of loose, dense and adipose tissue; Cartilage and bone: classification, and ultra-structure; Blood: plasma, blood cells, lymph-their structural and functional details; Structure and function of spleen. - 4.
+Muscular tissue: ultrastructure of smooth, skeletal and cardiac muscles; Muscle-tendon attachment. - 5.
+Nervous tissue: Structure and classification of neurons; Types of supporting (glial) cells and their function; Types of sensory nerve endings; Membranes of the brain and spinal cord.